keajs/kea-parallel/README.md

 Execution time: 8.892 sec
 ```

-...while the entire app remains responsive (not blocked by the huge `for` loop)
+Everything inside 'long-worker.js' will be run in a separate thread, making the entire app responsive despite the huge blocking `for` loop.

 In case you choose to call all your background workers `*-worker.js`, feel free to add this to your webpack config, above the line with babel-loader: